Urs3105/CYBERSECURITY-PROJECT/README.md

 | Web3        |     No              | 10.0.0.4 Jump box, 10.1.0.4        |
 | ELKServer.  |     Yes             | 10.0.0.4/Personal IP Address.      |
 |Load Balancer|     Yes             | Personal IP, 10.0.0.0/16

+Access control configurations made around the entire network had a network security group created with Inbound and Outbound security rules.
+The rules being set here allows only my Personal IP address access to the jump box.
+The security rules set within the subnet allows the webservers(web-1, web-2, web-3) to communicate with eachother and the jump box.
+An SSH key was generated and specially configured in the Web servers on the network to prevent brute force attack.

 ### Elk Configuration